Vladan Adžić

-Vladan Adžić (Владан Аџић; born 5 July 1987) is a Montenegrin footballer who currently plays for Budućnost Podgorica.
+Vladan Adžić (Владан Аџић; born 5 July 1987) is a Montenegrin professional footballer who plays as a centre-back for Budućnost.

 Club career

 Born in Cetinje, Adžić made his senior debut with FK Bokelj in the 2005–06 Second League of Serbia and Montenegro.
 During the winter break he moved to FK Lovćen where he played until summer 2008 afterwards joining FK Rudar Pljevlja.
 With Rudar, he played for 4 consecutive seasons in the Montenegrin First League, becoming a champion in 2009–10 and runner-up in 2009–10.
 He also won the Montenegrin Cup on both those seasons, 2009 and 2010, beside being runner-up in 2012.

 OFK Beograd

 In August 2012 he moved abroad to Serbia by joining OFK Beograd.
 He made his debut in the 2012–13 Serbian SuperLiga on 19 August 2012, in a second round match against FK Jagodina.
 On 25 January 2013, during the half-time of a friendly match with his former club Rudar, he took a bottle of transparent-liquid thinking it was water, and subsequently threw up when his body reacted to alcoholic rakia.